Casey's General Stores, Inc. - Consensus 'buy' rating and 9.3% Upside Potential

-Casey’s General Stores, Inc. which can be found using ticker (CASY) now have 15 analysts in total covering the stock.
-The consensus rating is pointing to ‘buy’.
-The range between the high target price and low target price is between $500.00 and $295.00 with the average target price sitting at $427.77.
-Given that the stocks previous close was at $391.30 this is indicating there is a potential upside of 9.3%.
-The 50 day moving average now sits at $408.70 and the 200 day MA is $371.78.
-The company has a market capitalization of 14.23B.
-The stock price is currently at: $390.98 USD
+Casey’s General Stores, Inc. which can be found using ticker (CASY) have now 15 market analysts covering the stock.
+The analyst consensus now points to a rating of ‘buy’.
+The range between the high target price and low target price is between $500.00 and $295.00 with the average target price sitting at $427.90.
+Now with the previous closing price of $391.51 this would indicate that there is a potential upside of 9.3%.
+It’s also worth noting that there is a 50 day moving average of $409.02 and the 200 day moving average is $372.61.
+The company has a market capitalization of 14.65B.
+The stock price is currently at: $402.41 USD

 Casey’s General Stores, Inc. and its subsidiaries, primarily operate convenience stores under the names Casey’s and Caseys General Store in 16 states, primarily in Iowa, Illinois, and Missouri.
 Caseys provides freshly prepared foods.
 Guests can have pizza, donuts, other assorted bakery items, and a selection of beverages and snacks.
 Its convenience stores carry a selection of food, (including freshly prepared foods such as pizza, donuts, and sandwiches), beverages, tobacco and nicotine products, health and beauty aids, automotive products, and other non-food items.
 In addition, all but four offer fuel for sale on a self-service basis.
 Its GoodStop brand offers fuel for sale on a self-serve basis, and a range of selection of snacks, beverages, tobacco products, and other essentials.
 It also operates two stores selling primarily tobacco and nicotine products, one liquor-only store, and one grocery store.
 It operates approximately 2,463 stores.
 It operates three distribution centers.